nlenno1/nick-lennon-drummer-ms1/README.md

 Read me template used to produce this documentation is from [Code Institute README Template](https://github.com/Code-Institute-Solutions/readme-template)

-Additional guidance taken from
+Additional guidance taken from  viewing;
  - https://github.com/nemixu/Milestone1
  - https://github.com/rebeccatraceyt/KryanLive
  - https://github.com/JimLynx/CI-MS1-Explore-Ireland

-A big thank you to my **mentor** and the **CI Slack Community** who have offered support and encouragement over the building of this project.
+A big thank you to my ** CI mentor** and the **CI Slack Community** who have offered support and encouragement throughout the building of this project.

 [Back to top](#nick-lennon---drummer)